-The agency must determine that a proposed amendment is in the best interest of the state of Washington, considering such factors as project continuity, time savings, cost effectiveness, and the learning curve for a new contractor.
+Amendment is in the best interest of the state.
+The agency must determine that a proposed amendment is in the best interest of the State, considering such factors as service continuity for clients, time savings, cost effectiveness, and the learning curve for a new contractor.